Vision Learners Meet Web Image-Text Pairs

-\textbf{Visualization: Reconstructed images and coupled texts. } In~\cref{fig:reconstruction}, we provide generated images and captions produced by MUG on the MS-COCO~\cite{coco} and PASCAL-VOC datasets~\cite{pascal}.
-Note that PASCAL does not provide captions.
-The input of MUG only consists of a masked image and a start word~(\eg, ``a'').
-As observed, MUG can recover the main objects and entities in the raw images and annotated captions, even if the most image pixels are masked.
-It is reasonable that MUG only describes visible pixels, \eg, in the middle of the second row, the left child is masked, and thus MUG only describes ``a woman and a man''.
-The visualizations prove that the representation learned by MUG can generate the joint distribution $p(X^V, X^L)$.
+\textbf{Visualization: Reconstructed images with coupled text. } In~\cref{fig:reconstruction}, we provide generated images and captions produced by \OURS on the MS-COCO~\citep{coco} and PASCAL-VOC datasets~\citep{pascal}.
+The input to \OURS only consists of a masked image and a start word~(\eg, ``a'').
+As observed, \OURS can recover the main objects and entities in the raw images and annotated captions, even if most of the image pixels are masked.
+It is reasonable that \OURS only describes visible pixels, \eg, in the middle of the second row, the left child is masked, and thus \OURS only describes ``a woman and a man''.
+These visualizations show that the representation learned by \OURS can generate the joint distribution $p(X^V, X^L)$.